-You can access the Internet application using your reemployment tax account number and business partner number or a Revenue-issued user ID and password.
+You can access the web application using your reemployment tax account number and business partner number or a Revenue-issued user ID and password.
 You must enroll in our e-Services program to receive a user ID and password.
 Enrollment has advantages: you can save your bank account and contact information, view your filing history, and reprint returns.

+You must file a report even if you owe no tax or do not have any wages to report.
 The penalty for failure to file a report by electronic means is $50 plus $1 for each employee.
 The penalty for failure to pay the tax electronically is $50 for each remittance.
 You can obtain a waiver from electronic filing if you have a valid business reason.
 There is no waiver from electronic payment.

 Legislation passed in 2012 requires private employers to identify certain wages paid to employees performing services for an educational institution.
 For more information, read our Tax Information Publication #1273B-02.

 Typically, the wage data and full payment of the quarterly tax are due by April 30, July 31, October 31, and January 31 (of the following year).
-Employers may make installment payments for the first three quarters (through 2014).
+Employers may make installment payments for the first three quarters.
 To qualify, the wage data and installment payment must be submitted on time.
 An employer who chooses to pay in installments must pay an installment fee of $5.00 one time per calendar year, with the wage data for the quarter in which the election for installments is made.

 Installment Payment Option Frequently Asked Questions and Answers